MinenhleNkosi/Clean-Architecture-Template/README.md

 Does it really make sense to Setup your ASP.NET Core Solution everytime you start a new WebApi Project ?
 Aren't we wasting quite a lot of time in doing this over and over gain?

-This is the exact Problem that I intend to solve with this Full-Fledged ASP.NET Core 3.1 WebApi Solution Template, that also follows various principles of Clean Architecture.
+This is the exact Problem that I intend to solve with this Full-Fledged ASP.NET Core 9.0 WebApi Solution Template, that also follows various principles of Clean Architecture.

 The primary goal is to create a Full-Fledged implementation, that is well documented along with the steps taken to build this Solution from Scratch.
-This Solution Template will also be available within Visual Studio 2019 (by installing the required Nuget Package / Extension).
+This Solution Template will also be available within Visual Studio 2022 (by installing the required Nuget Package / Extension).
-- Demonstrate Clean Monolith Architecture in ASP.NET Core 3.1
+- Demonstrate Clean Monolith Architecture in ASP.NET Core 9.0
 - This is not a Proof of Concept
 - Implementation that is ready for Production
 - Integrate the most essential libraries and packages

 ## Give a Star ⭐️
 If you found this Implementation helpful or used it in your Projects, do give it a star.
 Thanks!
-Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh)

 ## Technologies 👩🏿‍💻💻🧑🏿‍💻
 - ASP.NET Core 9.0 WebApi